Lipen/discrete-math-course/typst/lec-relations.typ

   _"The question whether there exists a transfinite number between $aleph_0$ and $2^(aleph_0)$ has tormented me."_

-  Despite his genius in discovering the transfinite numbers, Cantor could neither prove nor disprove CH.
+  Despite discovering the transfinite numbers, Cantor could neither prove nor disprove CH. \
   This struggle contributed to his mental health difficulties in later life.
 ]